 "In principle, it's quite simple," says Stephan Kaup.
 "Because companies' records have been deficient in the past, they equip cash registers with a technical security device that protects against manipulation.
 In addition, an interface is set up that allows tax authorities to evaluate the data," explains the digitization specialist for invoicing processes from the company Consult-SK.

-The legal basis for the scenario described is the German Cash Register Security Ordinance, which has been in effect in Germany since the beginning of the year.
-It stipulates that cash registers must be able to issue receipts, store all transactions in an unchangeable log and make this data available to the tax authorities via a digital interface (DSFinV-K).
-The cash registers must be registered with the tax office and must connect certified security devices (TSE) that ensure that every cash transaction is provided with a signature.
+The legal basis for the scenario described is the Cash Register Security Ordinance, which has been in force in Germany since the beginning of the year.
+It stipulates that cash registers must be able to issue receipts, store all transactions in an unalterable log and transmit this data to the tax authorities via a digital interface (DSFinV-K) must be made available.
+The cash registers must be registered with the tax office and must be connected to certified security devices (TSE), which ensure that each cash register transaction is signed.

 However, the implementation of the required anti-tampering standards demands a lot from companies.
 "Our customers have experienced that the cash duty is handled differently and sometimes uncoordinated by the federal and state governments," explains Stephan Kaup.
 For example, the receipt issue requirement has been in effect since January 1.
 The disregard was not sanctioned however, some Lands of the Federal Republic extended the period also summarily.
 Apart from divergent dates and missing sanctions above all the fact disturbs that the certification of the TSEs prescribed starting from 30 September cannot be accomplished so far at all.
 The consequence?
 Under certain conditions, the deadlines will be extended again - until March 30, 2021.
 Not surprisingly, this deadline extension is also not handled in the same way in all federal states.